jeremy-r-mayer/subcurmudgeon.github.io/README.md

----
-title: Hello.
----

 This is a multi-purpose virtual space, intended for, but not limited to:

-- shouting into the void
+- shouting into the endless void
 - documenting things I expect to forget
-- excessive nostalgia
+- malignant nostalgia
 - photos of my dog, may he rest in peace

 If you're interested in how this site is made, visit [der springenwerk](/meta/der-springenwerk.html).